jayalmaraz/jay-almaraz.github.io/external/campfire-rebranding-faqs.md

 A: No.

 While you might notice some changes to the way that the newly named Volaby web app looks, nothing is required on your part to continue using Volaby as you always have.

-## Q: Will we have to update all of the saved links to Campfire?
+## Q: Will we have to update all of the saved links to Volaby?

 A: Not immediately.

 All of your existing links will seamlessly redirect to the Volaby URL.
-You will still be able to access Volaby through the Campfire URL, but we will encourage you to start using our new URL.
+You will still be able to access Volaby through the Volaby URL, but we will encourage you to start using our new URL.

-## Q: Is the Campfire (Volaby) website changing too?
+## Q: Is the Volaby (Volaby) website changing too?

 A: Yep.